nesi/dask_demos/README.md

 the provided notebooks.

 - The [hyperparameters search (basic)](notebooks/hyperparameters_search_basic.ipynb)
-  notebook shows how to adapt a Scikit-Learn grid search to run in parallel on HPC
+  notebook shows how to adapt a Scikit-Learn grid search to run in parallel on HPC.
-- TODO hyperparameters search (advanced)
-- TODO interactive visualization (intro)
-- TODO interactive visualization (advanced)
-- TODO deep-learning multi-gpu training
-- TODO Approximate Bayesian Computation

 ## Maintainer's notes